Gabriel Pasquet is a specialist of the H2 generation in the context of fluid/oceanic

 rocks at the surface.
 Extensive studies in the southern region, particularly within the Sultanate of Oman, have shed light on

 ophiolite remains underexplored.
-This study aims to fill this knowledge gap by investigating the potential for Natural H2
+This study aims to fill this knowledge gap by investigating the potential for Natural H

 resources in Ras Al Khaimah and in the Northern UAE.